iamarangon/001.Runner_Pygame/README.md

 To do later:

-1. Correct the way the game behave when it's over (game restarts simply by pressing SPACE button):\n 1.1 Possible solutions:
+1. Correct the way the game behave when it's over (game restarts simply by pressing SPACE button):
+1.1 Possible solutions:
 - Create a Game Over title with some new entry/behave (save high score/change the button to restart the game)
 ----